georgetchelidze/swift-pca/README.md

 # swift-pca

-A tiny, self-contained Principal Component Analysis (PCA) implementation in pure Swift.
-It includes a minimal `Matrix` type, a QR-iteration–based eigen solver, and a simple API to fit and use PCA on 2D `[[Double]]` data.
+A tiny Principal Component Analysis (PCA) library for Swift.
+By default it uses OpenBLAS/LAPACKE (via a small C wrapper) for eigen decomposition.
+A simple pure‑Swift fallback exists but is not used by default.

 ## Features
-- Simple `Matrix` with multiply, transpose, add/subtract by scalar
+- Uses BLAS/LAPACKE (OpenBLAS) for symmetric eigendecomposition
-- Covariance computation and eigen decomposition via QR iteration
+- Simple `Matrix` with multiply/transpose for covariance construction
-- Deterministic principal component signs (dominant loading made positive)
+- Deterministic component signs (dominant loading made positive)
 - Transform, inverse transform, explained variance, and ratios
-- Zero dependencies; works with Swift Package Manager
+- SwiftPM package; optional pure‑Swift QR fallback (not default)

 ## Requirements
 - Swift 5.9+ (Xcode 15+) recommended